-But though good community living may look easy, it takes a lot of work to make it happen.
-So who is responsible for creating, and maintaining, a place that residents love to call home?
-And how does it all come together?
+Good community living may look easy, but it takes a lot of work to make it happen.
+Who is responsible for creating, and maintaining, a place that residents love to call home?
+How does it all come together?
 Let’s take a look at six essential elements of a great community.

 1. A Board that understands its roleAssociation Boards are typically made up of residents who have been elected by their peers in accordance to the processes set forth in the association’s bylaws and applicable laws.
 Officers generally include the president, vice president, secretary and treasurer.
 Once elected, Board members have a big job to do.
 In fact, they have many jobs, such as serving as the fiscal stewards of their homeowners’ or condominium association, ensuring that the association’s governing documents are being enforced, and making sure that the property’s common areas are properly maintained.
 Many times, Boards will enact policies to help them carry out these duties and enlist the assistance of volunteers to accomplish specific projects or objectives on behalf of the association.

 You can formalize your processes, enact policies to carry them out and define every role needed to accomplish them, but if the wrong personalities are part of the equation, none of this matters.
 Not only will they hamper efficiency, but even worse, they may cause conflict.
 That’s why Board members need to learn to put business first and set aside the politics.

 While some communities are self-managed, many Boards look to the expertise of a reputable, experienced property management company (learn more below) that is equipped with the tools to implement and enforce their vision for their community.
 And that’s just the big picture of what property management companies do.
 Property management companies will offer a host of day-to-day services too.